barelyhuman/mark/README.md

 - Export the raw .md file
 - Optional Preview

+## TODO

+- Browser storage (store the currently entered text in the browser)

 ## Contribute

 The easiest way to contribute is to fork the project and raise PR's.
 Though, do inform the mainter as to what issue you pick up to avoid overlaps